My Services

 -

-Women who desire concierge pelvic health physical therapy services that emphasize birth preparation and body balancing to prepare for a smoother birth and postpartum recovery.
-Women who desire early and ongoing postpartum care without the stress of ever having to leave the home.
+Women who desire convenient, in-home pelvic floor physical therapy services.
+Care without the stress of ever having to leave the home.

 -

-We begin with a comprehensive, total body initial evaluation during pregnancy to find any factors that may being contributing to body imbalance, aches/pains or dysfunction.
+We begin with a comprehensive evaluation to find any factors that may being contributing to body imbalance, aches/pains or dysfunction.
 This will include assessment of bowel, bladder and sexual concerns.

-I will perform a re-evaluation postpartum.
-Emphasis will be impairments as it relates to body mechanics during feeding and functional activities, baby wearing, vaginal and cesarean tissue healing, core coordination work, return to pain-free intercourse, return to exercise, addressing bowel/bladder concerns, and any other goals you may have.
+During postpartum, this may also include body mechanics during feeding and bending/lifting, baby wearing, vaginal and cesarean tissue healing, core coordination, return to pain-free intercourse, return to and thriving with exercise, and any other goals you may have.

 -